 In the Dungeons and Dragons Player’s Handbook 3.5 Edition the Chaotic Good alignment is labelled as “Rebel”.

-Chaotic Good characters include those who: steal from the rich to give to the poor, are driven by a cause to free their people from oppression by an evil tyrant, or ignore social etiquettes and pleasantries, but do good in the world.
+Chaotic Good characters include those who: take from the rich to give to the poor, are driven by a cause to free their people from rule by an evil ruler, or ignore social etiquettes and pleasantries, but do good in the world.

 The list below gives some examples of Chaotic Good characters.